Copernicus (lunar crater): Characteristics

-The crater rays spread as far as 800 kilometers across the surrounding mare, overlying rays from the craters Aristarchus and Kepler.
-The rays are less distinct than the long, linear rays extending from Tycho, instead forming a nebulous pattern with plumy markings.
+The crater rays spread as far as 800 kilometers across the surrounding mare, overlying rays from the Aristarchus and Kepler craters.
+The rays are less distinct than the long, linear rays extending from Tycho Crater, instead forming a nebulous pattern with plumy markings.
 In multiple locations the rays lie at glancing angles, instead of forming a true radial dispersal.
 An extensive pattern of smaller secondary craters can also be observed surrounding Copernicus, a detail that was depicted in a map by Giovanni Cassini in 1680.
 Some of these secondary craters form sinuous chains in the ejecta.

-In 1966 the crater was photographed from an oblique angle by Lunar Orbiter 2 as one of 12 "housekeeping" pictures that were taken to advance the roll of film between possible astronaut landing sites being surveyed.
+In 1966, the crater was photographed from an oblique angle by Lunar Orbiter 2 as one of 12 "housekeeping" pictures that were taken to advance the roll of film between possible astronaut landing sites being surveyed.
 At the time this detailed image of the lunar surface was termed by NASA scientist Martin Swetnick and subsequently quoted by Time magazine as "one of the great pictures of the century."

-The Apollo 12 mission landed south of Copernicus on mare basalts of Oceanus Procellarum that were believed to have been in the path of one of the crater's rays, and scientists hoped cosmic ray exposure ages of soil samples would help constrain the crater age.
+The Apollo 12 mission landed south of Copernicus Crater on mare basalts of Oceanus Procellarum that were believed to have been in the path of one of the crater's rays, and scientists hoped cosmic ray exposure ages of soil samples would help constrain the crater age.
 The results were inconclusive, but not inconsistent with the estimated 800 million year age of crater formation.
 Copernicus itself was a possible landing site for the canceled Apollo 20 mission.